PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview/index.md

 If you use iCloud, you should enable [Advanced Data Protection](https://support.apple.com/en-us/108756) so that your files are E2EE.

+Notethat your [calendar, email, and contacts](https://support.apple.com/en-us/102651) are not E2EE due to protocol limitations.

 If you want to be able to install apps from the App Store without enabling iCloud, you can sign in to your Apple Account from the App Store instead of **System Settings**.

 You can also add a [security key](https://support.apple.com/en-us/102637) to your Apple Account for extra protection.